NOC-MSM/nemo_cookbook/docs/docs/nemodatatree.md

 ## What is a NEMODataTree? :ocean:  |  :fontawesome-solid-folder-tree:
+---

 `NEMODataTree` is an extension of the `xarray.DataTree` structure designed to store NEMO model output datasets as nodes in a hierarchical tree.

 ### **NEMO Model Grid**

-The NEMO Ocean Engine solves the Primitive Equations using the traditional, centred second-order finite difference approximation.
+The NEMO Ocean Engine ([Madec et al., 2024](https://doi.org/10.5281/zenodo.14515373)) solves the Primitive Equations using the traditional, centred second-order finite difference approximation.

-Variables are spatially discretised using a 3-dimensional Arakawa “C” grid (Mesinger and Arakawa, 1976), consisting of cells centred on scalar points **T** (e.g. temperature, salinity, density, and horizontal divergence).
+Variables are spatially discretised using a 3-dimensional Arakawa “C” grid ([Mesinger and Arakawa, 1976](https://core.ac.uk/download/pdf/141499575.pdf)), consisting of cells centred on scalar points **T** (e.g. temperature, salinity, density, and horizontal divergence).

 <figure markdown="span">
   ![](./assets/images/nemo_c_grid.png){ width="300" }